-At Greengage we are aware that anxiety can stem from anywhere, work life, home life and everyday stressors such as finances or inability to meet our basic needs.
-Through our work we encourage the creation of spaces that aim to limit the impact of external stressors on people’s mental wellbeing, in particularly anxiety.
+At Greengage we are aware that anxiety can stem from anywhere – work life, home life and everyday stressors such as finances or inability to meet our basic needs.
+Through our work we encourage the creation of spaces that aim to limit the impact of external stressors on people’s mental wellbeing, particularly anxiety.
 We achieve this though the creation of nature rich spaces, by pursuing social sustainability and by bringing communities together.

 How is anxiety related to Greengage’s mission?

 “Nature can generate many positive emotions, such as calmness, joy, and creativity and can facilitate concentration’’ – this is at the heart of our work as we create places where biodiversity thrives, and people have access to nature.
 Our natural capital and green infrastructure teams are at the forefront of design thinking, creating opportunities for nature rich corridors, green connecting routes and biophilia in our built environment.
 By creating access to nature, we can begin to reduce the high levels of anxiety that society faces.
-Spaces that truly reduce anxiety give people time to truly immerse themselves, offering seating and spaces to relax.
+Spaces that reduce anxiety give people time to truly immerse themselves, offering seating and spaces to relax.

 Greengage will continue to explore how the projects we work on impact on the anxiety levels of the people who interact with them.
 We continue to research, learn and innovate, exploring how best to create opportunities for meaningful connection.
-This can reduce fear of isolation and give people the same to talk about worries or struggles.
+This can reduce fear of isolation and give people the chance to talk about worries or struggles.